draeder/good-tracker-servers/README.md

 ```

 # Retrieve the records from DNS
 To use the records stored in DNS, query the TXT records for the domain.
-This can be done on the server and on the browser.
+This can be performed by the server or the browser:

 ## Server
 ```